 What kind of communication is helpful?

 If you’re at all interested in doing something about this, or are skeptical but want to talk about it, or want to talk about how to emotionally cope with this, please please please reach out.
 It can be daunting to figure out what to do and what to believe.
-I can give you some connections and pipe you directly to some places where you can have an impact (especially if you are a college senior, or employed but willing to switch jobs).
-You can reach me at
+I can give you some connections ideas for how to help.
+You can reach me at alekw at mit dot edu

 • Technical research.